-Contains an ASCII string consisting of a command and parameters terminated by a carriage return.
+comimage byte array (required) Contains an ASCII string consisting of a command and parameters ter- minated by a carriage return.
 The carriage return character must be the last character of the command string.
 No prompt character, however, should be included in this string.
-The comimage array may be altered by the COMMAND intrinsic (for example, characters in it may be shifted from lowercase to uppercase), but will be returned in a form that can be resubmitted to this intrinsic without adjustment.
+The comimage array may be altered by the COMMAND intrinsic (for example, characters in it may be shift- ed from lowercase to uppercase), but will be returned in a form that can be resubmitted to this intrinsic without adjustment. error integer (required) A word to which any error code set by the command is returned.
+This is the same error code that would appear on a job/session list device if the command was part of an input stream, i.e., command interpreter error code not file system error code.
+If no error occurs, error returns zero. parm integer (required) A word to which the number (index) of the erroneous parameter is returned.
+If no parameters are in error, parm returns zero.
+If there are errors, parm may be zero or some positive integer.
+In the case where an error refers to a file system problem, parm is the file system error code.